Mark Zemansky: Academic career

-Zemansky graduated from City College of New York in 1921 and received a Ph.D. from Columbia University in 1927.
-His Ph.D. research and thesis was done under the supervision of Harold Worthington Webb (1884–1974) and his thesis was entitled "The Diffusion of Imprisoned Resonance Radiation In Mercury Vapor".
-It was published in the journal Physical Review in 1927.
+Zemansky graduated from City College of New York in 1921 and received a Ph.D. from Columbia University in 1927, under the supervision of Harold Worthington Webb (1884–1974).
+His doctoral dissertation, The Diffusion of Imprisoned Resonance Radiation In Mercury Vapor, was published in the journal Physical Review in 1927.

-In 1925, he joined the faculty of City College of New York.
+In 1925, he joined the faculty of City College of New York, where he stayed until his retirement in 1967.
+As chairman of the physics department from 1956 to 1959, he brought it into the modern era.
+From 1963 to 1966 he was the first executive officer of the City University's new doctoral program in physics.

 Zemansky was a National Research Council fellow, at Princeton University from 1928 to 1930, then at the Kaiser Wilhelm Institute in Berlin, Germany from 1930 to 1931.
-The research he did during that time was in radiation and collision processes of gaseous atoms.
+During that time, he studied radiation and collision processes of gaseous atoms.

-In 1934, he co-authored with Allan C. G. Mitchell, son of the astronomer Samuel Alfred Mitchell, a seminal treatise entitled "Resonance Radiation and Excited Atoms".
-Nearly thirty years later, with enhanced interest in resonance phenomena set off by the invention of the laser and the discovery of the Mössbauer effect, the book would be reprinted in 1961.
+With Allan C. G. Mitchell, son of the astronomer Samuel Alfred Mitchell, Zemansky authored a seminal treatise titled Resonance Radiation and Excited Atoms (1934).
+This was Zemansky's first book.
+It was reprinted in 1961, following the invention of the laser (light amplification by stimulated emission of radiation) and discovery of the Mössbauer effect, which spurred interest in phenomena involving resonance.

+He published his famous textbook, Heat and Thermodynamics, in 1937.
+Richard Dittmann became his co-author in subsequent editions.
+Key experimental results are described.

-In the early 1940s, he was involved in helping scientists get out of Germany and into the United States; in 1941, Zemansky and Rudolf Ladenburg helped Fritz Reiche and his family get out of Germany and into the United States securing them aid and academic positions.
+During the early 1940s, he helped scientists flee from Germany to the United States.
+One of them was Fritz Reiche, for whom he and Rudolf Ladenburg secured aid and an academic position.

 From 1946 to 1956, he was associated with the Cryogenic Laboratory of Columbia University where he collaborated with Henry A. Boorse, an expert on low-temperature physics, on the measurement of heat capacities of superconducting metals and other researches.
-During this time he was involved in helping Chien-Shiung Wu to arrange for her groundbreaking experiment, in which the violation of parity conservation in weak interactions was established, to be carried out at the low-temperature laboratories of the National Bureau of Standards.
+During this time he helped Chien-Shiung Wu conduct her groundbreaking experiment establishing the violation of parity conservation in weak interactions.
+The Wu experiment of 1956 was carried out at the low-temperature laboratories of the National Bureau of Standards.
+In the same year, he received the Oersted Medal from the American Association of Physics Teachers (AAPT).

-Zemansky taught for over four decades at the City College of New York until 1967 when he became a Professor Emeritus of Physics.
-As chairman of the physics department from 1956 to 1959, he brought it into the modern era.
-From 1963 to 1966 he was the first executive officer of the City University's new doctoral program in physics.
+In 1947, Zemansky and Francis Sears published the first edition of College Physics.
+Their University Physics followed in 1949, and has since become a popular textbook for new undergraduates.
+For some years, Zemansky also participated in the production of educational films for physics produced by McGraw-Hill.

 He was active in the American Association of Physics Teachers and was its president in 1951 and its executive secretary from 1967 to 1970.

-Death

-Zemansky died at his home in Teaneck, New Jersey on December 29, 1981, of leukemia complications, and was survived by his wife Adele and son Herbert.
+He also served as the associate editor of the American Journal of Physics from 1941 to 1947.